-16S rRNA gene sequencing is commonly used for identification, classification and quantitation of microbes within complex biological mixture such as environmental samples (ex marine water1) and gut samples (ex human gut microbiome2).
-The 16S rRNA gene is a highly conserved component of the transcriptional machinery of all DNA-based life forms3 and thus is highly suited as a target gene for sequencing DNA in samples containing up to thousands of different species.
+16S/18S/ITS gene sequencing methods are commonly used for identification, classification and quantitation of microbes within complex biological mixture such as environmental samples (ex marine water1) and gut samples (ex human gut microbiome2).
+These genes have a high degree of variation even between closely related species.

 Conveniently, the these genes consists of both conserved and hyper-variable regions.
-Universal PCR primers can be designed to target the conserved regions of 16S making it possible to amplify the gene in a wide range of different microorganisms from a single sample.
-While the conserved region makes universal amplification possible, sequencing the variable regions allows discrimination between specific different microorganisms such as bacteria, archaea and microbial eukarya.
+Universal PCR primers can be designed to target the conserved regions of the genes making it possible to amplify the gene in a wide range of different microorganisms from a single sample.
+While the conserved region makes universal amplification possible, sequencing the variable regions allows discrimination between specific different microorganisms such as bacteria (16S), fungi (18S, ITS), and archaea (ITS).

 - Environmental Samples (ex soil, water)